Document-term matrix: General concept

 then the document-term matrix would be:

 which shows which documents contain which terms and how many times they appear.
 Note that, unlike representing a document as just a token-count list, the document-term matrix includes all terms in the corpus (i.e. the corpus vocabulary), which is why there are zero-counts for terms in the corpus which do not also occur in a specific document.
+For this reason, document-term matrices are usually stored in a sparse matrix format.

 As a result of the power-law distribution of tokens in nearly every corpus (see Zipf's law), it is common to weight the counts.
 This can be as simple as dividing counts by the total number of tokens in a document (called relative frequency or proportions), dividing by the maximum frequency in each document (called prop max), or taking the log of frequencies (called log count).
 If one desires to weight the words most unique to an individual document as compared to the corpus as a whole, it is common to use tf-idf, which divides the term frequency by the term's document frequency.